AdrianAddesso/PF-WebDev-Adrian-Addesso/readme.md

 ## Plan de trabajo
 ### Issues ❗
-#### Make these fixes to go above 85 score
-- ❗ Optimize opengrap: The tag meta property="og:description" is missing.
-- ❗ ptimize opengrap: The tag meta property="og:site_name" is missing.

 #### nice to haves
 - ❗ Leverage the `font-display` CSS feature to ensure text is user-visible while webfonts are loading.